tobifinn/pymepps/docs/data_structures.rst

 ^^^^^^^^^^^^
 Spatial data is loaded as xarray.DataArray.
 The SpatialAccessor extends the DataArray structure by grid capabilities.
 With the grid it is possible to remap and slice the data based on coordinates and other grids.
+Every time the xarray.DataArray is modified with xarray internal methods a new grid has to be set.
+For more information, please see the example `example_set_grid`_.

 Time series data
 ^^^^^^^^^^^^^^^^